armandofox/armandofox.github.io/_pages/music-theater/bio-music.md

 ### Short Bio

-Armando Fox (Music Director; armandofox.com) is excited to return to CCCT, where he had the joy of working on _In The Heights_ (TBA Finalist, Music Direction) in the recent Before Times.
-He's served as Music
-Director for dozens of Bay Area shows, including 42nd Street Moon's _The Pajama Game_, Altarena's
-_La Cage Aux Folles_, Custom Made Theatre's Chess (BATCC winner, Music Direction), Next to Normal (BATCC finalist, Music Direction), Assassins (TBA Top Ten, All Bay Area), and lots more.
-He enjoys playing 80s vintage synthesizers in his cover band Disposable Pop (seeking a new guitarist/vocalist...ask him if you're interested!)
-As far as he knows, he's the author of the best book on music direction written by a computer scientist ([pianoconductor.com](pianoconductor.com)) and the best book on software engineering written by a music director ([saasbook.info](www.saasbook.info)).
-In his day job, he is an award-winning computer science professor at UC Berkeley.
+Armando Fox (Music Director; armandofox.com) has done over 20 shows in 20 years at Altarena, most recently Ruthless in 2023, and is always happy to be back.
+Indeed, some of the musicians in Pal Joey worked with him on his very first Altarena show back in 2004 (Company)!
+He's also worked at CCCT, Custom Made Theatre Company, 42nd Street Moon, and elsewhere, and has received numerous awards and nominations for his music direction.
+This is his second collaboration with Laura Morgan.
+As far as he knows, he's the author of the best book on music direction written by a computer scientist ([pianoconductor.com](pianoconductor.com)) and the best computer science textbook written by a music director ([saasbook.info](www.saasbook.info)).
+By day he is a computer science professor at UC Berkeley.

 ## Full Bio